 However, before you go out and plunge all of your money into socially responsible stocks, you may first want to consider the downside of this investing strategy.

 The best investments may not be socially responsible.
-Just as businesses operate to make money, investors invest capital to do the same.
+Just as businesses operate to make money, investors invest capital in doing the same.
 Many of the most profitable companies from an investment standpoint will not fit your definition of socially responsible.
 If you make it a policy to invest only in socially responsible companies, you may exclude yourself from the most profitable opportunities available.
-It’s something of an “occupational hazard” for the socially responsible investor.
+It's something of an “occupational hazard” for the socially responsible investor.
 And on the flip side…

 Socially responsible companies may not be the best investments.
 Sometimes companies may make decisions that, while they are positive from an ethical standpoint, have a negative impact on their profit-making abilities.
 For example, McDonald's (MCD) recently made headlines by announcing a switch to cage-free eggs.
 This is great for the chickens, but is it good for the company's bottom line?
 After all, cage-free chickens cost more to raise, and McDonald's can't quite raise the prices of its Egg McMuffins to compensate.

-Not every business touting socially responsible practices actually observes them.
+Not every business touting socially responsible practices observes them.
 We live in a world awash in marketing spin.
-This is to say nearly every company would like to describe itself as socially responsible.
+This is to say that nearly every company would like to describe itself as socially responsible.
 Large companies may even employ marketing and advertising personnel dedicated to creating this image.
 Whether this is an accurate description of a company is another matter.
-Marketing is all about creating a positive image, but this image doesn’t always square with reality.
+Marketing is all about creating a positive image, but this image doesn't always square with reality.